neelsg/lithium/docs/spec.md

 The following rules apply to determine the scope in which a variable is available

-1. Variables declared at the top of a file must be either preceded by `private` or `export`.
+1. Variables declared at the top of a file may be preceded by `private`.
+This will make the variable only available to the current package.
-1. Variables preceded by `export` is available by any other package that imports the current package.
-1. Top level variables preceded by `private` is available anywhere in the current package including any other files within this package
-1. Variables declared within a function is only available within that function.
 1. Variables declared within an indented block is only available within that block.
+This includes functions and also any blocks created by `for`, `if` etc.
-1. Variables declared within the initial statement of a `for` or `if` is only available within that statement, but including any `else` statements.
+1. Variables declared within the block statement of a `for` or `if` is only available within that block, but also including any `else` statements.

+## Conditionals

+The `if` keyword is used to conditionally execute code.
+An `if` statement can take the following forms:

+    // Inline form
+    if {initial statement ;}{condition}: {expression} {else:} {expression}

+    // Block form
+    if {initial statement ;}{condition}:
+        {statement/(s)}
+    {else if condition:}
+        {statement/(s)}
+    {else:}
+        {statement/(s)}

+The inline form may be used as an expression in a larger statement.
+The block form can only be used as a self-standing block.

+The {initial statement ;} is optional and can contain a single statement that is always executed before the condition is evaluated.
+Any variables defined in this statement is available within the if statement/block as well as any else blocks, but is not available outside of it.

+The {condition} expression must evaluate to a boolean.
+If the expression evaluates to `true`, the [statement/(s)} are executed.

+The {else if condition:} and {else:} blocks are optional.
+There can be an arbitrary number of {else if condition:} blocks.

+## Loops

+The `for` keyword is used to execute code multiple times.

+## Functions and methods

+Functions are first-class variables in Lithium.
+Functions are defined using the `fn` keyword.